 Donations are still welcome.
 If you are interested in making a contribution to the Community Support Fund, do so securely at stanleybps.org/donate or by contacting the Office of Community Engagement at email@example.com.

 The people in the Stanley community are the heart and soul of our school.
 Thank you for making a gift to support our families.

 Our top priority is ensuring Stanley is well prepared and that school continues even as the impact of COVID-19 rolls on.
 Stanley's coronavirus task force is managing the school's response based on information and advice from local, state and federal authorities, including the Colorado Department of Education (CDE), the Colorado Department of Public Health (CDPH) and the Centers for Disease Control (CDC).

 British Primary education carries on.
 Since returning to school, we have been conducting on-campus classes adhering strictly to guidelines of the agencies described above and outlined in our 2020 Return-to-School Guide.
 For affected cohorts and individual students, Stanley teachers are conducting a home-based learning program.

 Teaching and learning – in-person or otherwise – should align with core principles of our educational philosophy and values including flexibility, choice, student agency, student-teacher connection, equity and experiential learning.
 The goal of home learning is not to replicate a Stanley classroom experience, but to enable students to continue to progress in developing essential skills and concepts while maintaining connection with classmates and teachers in meaningful ways.

 Care for Stanley community and beyond

 Stanley’s fundamental work of educating and supporting our students continues.
-For help, or simply encouragement, contact Tim Barrier (head of school), your division leader or a member of our administration (all in the staff directory), or our social-emotional teachers Allison (K-1-2), Laura (3-4-5) and Emily (middle school).
+For help, or simply encouragement, contact Head of School Sumant Bhat, your division leader or a member of our administration (all in the staff directory), or our social-emotional teachers Allison (K-1-2), Laura (3-4-5) and Emily (middle school).

 Access Wi-Fi internet